 - If your garbage disposal is having issues, do not operate the dishwasher.

 - If you have multiple people showering, make sure to use a mesh strainer to catch hair

 - Avoid flushing wipes, feminine products, and other non-dissolvable products down the toilet.
-Here are 12 things you should never flush down the toilet.

 Now that you know the truth behind Brown Friday, here are 31 things your plumber also wants you to know.